davidrthorn/lmatics/readme.md

 run `yarn` to install packages with yarn.
 The server tests can be run with `yarn test` from the main server directory; there are not yet tests for the frontend.

 Both server and client are started with `yarn start`.

+The server requires the environment variable `NCBI_KEY` to be set to a valid NCBI api key.

+The client requires `SERVER_HOST` to be set to the host and port of the backend (default `http://localhost:3000`).